 In connection with a Birthday Cash promotional offer by Harrah's Atlantic City, on March 19, 2010, the Superior Court of New Jersey entered a summary judgment in favor of a modified class of approximately 79,000 plaintiffs.
 The summary judgment found that Harrah's Atlantic City violated the New Jersey Truth in Consumer Contract, Warranty and Notice Act.
 The penalty is \$100 per incident, amounting to a potential exposure of up to \$7.9 million.
 In March 2012, the judge held that the damages class, if any, should be based upon the number of individuals who redeemed certificates, not the number of certificates redeemed (as some plaintiffs had multiple certificates).
 As a result, the potential exposure under the judge's ruling was decreased to \$5.2 million.
 After the case was stayed to wait for a pending case in the New Jersey Supreme Court, the court reopened the case in July 2013.
 The decision in the New Jersey Supreme Court case clarified two aspects of the New Jersey Truth in Consumer Contract, Warranty and Notice Act, which support our contention that the existing judgment against us should be vacated and the case dismissed in our favor.
 In November 2013, the court denied both parties' motions for reconsideration.
 In December 2013, we filed a motion to stay the judgment pending appeal, and in January 2014, the court granted the stay and we filed an appeal.
 In February 2014, per the court's stay order, we posted into an escrow account the potential exposure under the judge's ruling in the amount of \$5.2 million plus attorneys' fees.
 This amount is included in deferred charges and other in the accompanying balance sheets.
 No amount has been accrued at this time.
-The matter is on appeal, has been fully briefed, and was argued in December 2015.
-We are awaiting a decision.
-The Company continues to believe that the merits of its legal position are strong and will continue to defend against the lawsuit vigorously.
+On September 9, 2016, by unanimous decision of a three-judge panel, we prevailed on our appeal.
+On September 15, 2016, plaintiffs filed a letter brief asking the appellate court to reconsider that decision.
+This request remains pending.
+The Company continues to believe that the merits of its legal position are strong and will continue to defend against th